Are you not sure about which is the best SUP paddle based on your needs? We were wondering too, so we did a little digging.

-- Material: What is the paddle made from?
-Are you buying something that is made from the best possible materials, something that is sustainable/recycled, or a paddle that is cheap and low quality?
+- SUP Paddle Material: What is the paddle made from?
+Are you buying something that is made from the best possible materials, something that is sustainable or recycled, or a paddle that is cheap and low quality?

-- Length: The paddle length will impact everything from the speed and weight to how easy the paddle is to transport.
+- SUP Paddle Length: The paddle length will impact everything from the speed and weight of the paddle to how easy the paddle is to transport.

-- Paddle Blade Size: The size of the blade, along with the shape and its offset, will ultimately determine how quickly and easily it moves through the water.
+- SUP Paddle Blade Size: The size of the blade, along with the shape and its angle, will ultimately determine how quickly and easily it moves through the water.

-Keep reading for more information on all of these features.
+Keep reading for more information on all of these features of a SUP paddle.

 Aluminum and plastic are some of the cheapest materials used in SUP paddles.
 They come in a range of styles and sizes, are often adjustable, and offer a decent level of durability.

-However, these materials are not very lightweight and if you’re looking for something sustainable and eco-friendly, plastic is never a good option.
+However, these materials are not very lightweight and if you’re looking for a sustainable or eco-friendly paddle, plastic is never a good option.

 Other options to consider include wooden paddles (made from many different types of wood, including sustainable varieties), carbon fiber, and fiberglass.